 Our main interest is in trying to build machine learning models to forecast solar PV (which basically boils down to trying to predict the movement and evolution of clouds).
 We will spend the majority of the next year or two writing code to experiment with new ways to predict sunlight for the next few hours.
 Inputs to the model may include satellite images of clouds, numerical weather predictions, vertical cloud profiles, and geographical information.
-We will utilize the team’s experience in Machine Learning as well as contributors from the open source community to accelerate progress.
+We will utilise the team’s experience in Machine Learning as well as contributors from the open source community to accelerate progress.

 We are a successful applicant to the Google.org Impact Challenge on Climate.
 The Google.org Impact Challenge on Climate commits €10M to fund bold ideas that aim to use technology to accelerate Europe’s progress toward a greener, more resilient future.
-Selected organisations may receive up to €2M in funding and possible customised post-grant support from the Google for Startups Accelerator to help bring their ideas to life.

 We have received support from National Grid Electricity System Operator and Innovate UK “Open Source Solutions for Net Zero” to produce working forecast solutions for national and super-local level respectively.

 European Space Agency Business Applications awarded us an AI Kick-Start co-funding for six months.
 Kick-Start activities are compact Feasibility Studies to explore new service concepts that use space tech.